Le Bateau ivre: Background

 Rimbaud, then aged 16, wrote the poem in the summer of 1871 at his childhood home in Charleville in Northern France.
 Rimbaud included the poem in a letter he sent to Paul Verlaine in September 1871 to introduce himself to Verlaine.
 Shortly afterwards, he joined Verlaine in Paris and became his lover.
+Rimbaud and Verlaine had a stormy affair.
+In Brussels in July 1873, in a drunken, jealous rage, Verlaine fired two shots with a pistol at Rimbaud, wounding his left wrist, though not seriously injuring the poet.